hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_QC_cross_correlation.md

 The bimodal enrichment of reads is due to the following:

 - During the ChIP-seq experiment, the DNA is fragmented and the protein-bound fragments are immunoprecipitated.
-This generates **DNA fragments containing the protein-bound region**.
+This generates DNA fragments containing the protein-bound region.
-- The **+ strand of DNA is sequenced from the 5' end**, generating the red reads in the figure below, and the **- strand of DNA is sequenced from the 5' end**, generating the blue reads in the figure below.
+- The + strand of DNA is sequenced from the 5' end, generating the red reads in the figure below, and the - strand of DNA is sequenced from the 5' end, generating the blue reads in the figure below.
-- Due to the sequencing of the 5' ends of the fragments, this results in an **enrichment of reads from the + strand being slightly offset from the enrichment of reads from the - strand**.
+- Due to the sequencing of the 5' ends of the fragments, this results in an enrichment of reads from the + strand being slightly offset from the enrichment of reads from the - strand.

 <img src="../img/chip-fragments.png" width =300>